 All network resources have avaliability limitations.

 Since resources are not free, they are limited in availability.
 Not everybody maintains a second computer, to use when the first goes down.
-Nor do many bloggers have "dual WAN" Internet access - so if the phone line goes down, you can switch to cable based Internet.
+Nor do many blog owners have redundant Internet access - so if the phone line goes down, you can switch to cable based Internet.
 Or FIOS, if you're so lucky.

 Google, believe it or not, is subject to some limitations.
 They do not manage their resources as tightly as I manage mine - from researching custom domain designs, I can tell you that.
 However, even Google does not have infinite network resources - there are limits, and those limits can be exceeded.